Flight Nurse

 Become a Clinical Research Nurse (CRN)

-Those flight nurse applicants seeking a varied pace of work could find an alternative to a flight nurse job in clinical research nursing.
+Those flight nurse applicants seeking a varied pace of work could find an alternative in clinical research nursing.
 This role requires nurses to observe, document, and collect data in clinical research trials.
-CRNs help ensures that the clinical trial complies with state, federal, local, and international regulations.
+CRNs help ensure that the clinical trial complies with state, federal, local, and international regulations.
 They typically work directly with research participants to monitor, check, complete paperwork, and organize follow-up proceedings.

 Become a Hospice Nurse